 the corresponding pull-down menus.
 Assemblies are typically named by the first

 three characters of an organism's genus and species names.
-To access
+For older assemblies

 Specify the genome location you'd like the Genome Browser to open to.